YCChenVictor/blog-articles/concept/object-oriented-design.md

 ### Step 1: Conduct system design

 For example, we want to design a library system.
-After [system design], we should obtain the objects.
+After [system design](concept/system-design), we should obtain the objects.

 ### Step 2: Identify the objects